 Many issues were considered including: (i) The advent of the laptop means that students’ work habits have changed: the stark distinction between working space (the library) and social space (the JCR; the MCR) has broken down as people work wherever they feel comfortable and there is power and wifi.
 Likewise there is a need for social spaces that bridge the gap between the JCR and students’ individual rooms. (ii) The archive is in need of new premises as the body of materials grows; and the library, handsome though it is, needs better ventilation and some reorganisation to accommodate changing uses and users. (iii) Fitzwilliam House, which had been leased to the University, is being returned to the College, providing a great deal of new space. (iv) The areas around Cosin Court would benefit from more thought and care.

 Other projects would take more time, money and discussion.
 We could reconfigure the library in a major way; we could build a new gym beyond the William Stone building.
 We could bury the 1950s kitchen, revealing the mediaeval wall that it currently obscures, and reopen the original archway through into Gisborne Court.
 We could reconfigure the hostel into more usable space, and build out behind, perhaps reducing the size of the car park.
-We could build a coffee-house, either somewhere on the original site, or on the east side of Trumpington Street.
+We could even build a coffee-house, either somewhere on the original site, or on the east side of Trumpington Street.